weican1103/WeicanLiu.github.io/_pages/about.md

 News in 2024
 ======
 2024.9.13 My paper [“CNNs-Transformer based day-ahead probabilistic load forecasting for weekends with limited data availability”](https://www.sciencedirect.com/science/article/pii/S0360544224004389) published on Energy (JCR Q1, IF=9) has been honored as an ESI Highly Cited Paper (TOP 1%).
-I am the second author Congratulations!
+I am the second author.
+Congratulations!

 2024.8.22 My conference paper ["Improving Load Forecasting Accuracy through Data Augmentation and TCNs-Transformer"](https://ieeexplore.ieee.org/abstract/document/10721021) was published in the 2024 4th Power System and Green Energy Conference (PSGEC).
 I am the corresponding author of this paper.